 Q.) What do I need to use a computer?

 A.) You must have your valid library card, which must be in good standing, or other valid ID.
 If your library card is not from this library, it may hold reciprocal privileges.
-If you do not have a library card that can be used, you may be issued a visitor card.
-Except for homework use, anyone under 18 must also have permission from a parent or guardian on record.
+If you do not have a library card that can be used, you may be issued a visitor card; please ask at the Reference Desk.

 Q.) When can I use a computer?